Marker Logo

 Topics.
 This historical marker is listed in this topic list: Settlements & Settlers.
 A significant historical year for this entry is 1874.

 Location.
 32° 43.516′ N, 99° 17.851′ W. Marker is in Albany, Texas, in Shackelford County.
-Marker is on Main Street (U.S. 180) north of S. 1st Street, on the right when traveling north.
+It is on Main Street (U.S. 180) north of S. 1st Street, on the right when traveling north.
 Marker is located along the Main Street sidewalk fronting Bank Park.
 Touch for map.
 Marker is in this post office area: Albany TX 76430, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Georgia Battalion Memorial (a few steps from this marker); Ledbetter Picket House (within shouting distance of this marker); The Albany News (within shouting distance of this marker); Ledbetter Salt Works CSA (within shouting distance of this marker); Texas Central Railway Company (within shouting distance of this marker); The H.C.
+At least 8 other markers are within walking distance of this marker: Georgia Battalion Memorial (a few steps from this marker); Ledbetter Picket House (within shouting distance of this marker); The Albany News (within shouting distance of this marker); Ledbetter Salt Works CSA (within shouting distance of this marker); Texas Central Railway Company (within shouting distance of this marker); The H.C.
 Jacobs House (about 500 feet away, measured in a direct line); Fort Griffin Fandangle (about 600 feet away); Albany's First Public School (about 600 feet away).
 Touch for a list and map of all markers in Albany.

 Also see . . .
 Albany, TX.
 From the Texas State Historical Association’s “Handbook of Texas Online”.
 (Submitted on April 19, 2016.)